ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

-marry as soon as he could, provided he chose with discretion; and had once paid him a visit in his humble parsonage, where she had perfectly approved all the alterations he had been making, and had even vouchsafed to suggest some herself--some shelves in the closet up stairs."
+marry as soon as he could, provided he chose with discretion; and had once paid him a visit in his humble parsonage, where she had perfectly approved all the alterations he had been making, and had even vouchsafed to suggest some herself -- some shelves in the closet up stairs."

 "That is all very proper and civil, I am sure," said Mrs. Bennet, "and I dare say she is a very agreeable woman.
 It is a pity that great ladies